inbo/flandersqmd-book/README.md

   E.g. `jpg`, `png`, `svg`.
 - `watermark`: A text to display as a watermark on every page.
   Will be appended to the `DRAFT` watermark in case of missing mandatory settings.
+- `linenr`: A boolean indicating whether to display line numbers in the PDF version.
+  Defaults to `false` when omitted.
+  Always `true` in case of missing mandatory settings.

 ## Render your quarto report